sinzii/drafts/dedot_announcement.md

 As we're heading toward a multi-chain future, we believe the ability to connecting to multiple blockchain networks at the same time efficiently and effectively is very important.

 ### Limitations in Types & APIs suggestions for individual chains
-`pjs` only comes with a default types & api suggestions for only Polkadot & Kusama.
+`@polkadot/api` only comes with a default types & api suggestions for only Polkadot & Kusama.
 This creates a very bad DX especially for new developers working on parachains or solochains with different business logic coming from different pallets & runtime apis.

-I remembered my first time working with `pjs` to interact with my custom substrate blockchain.
+I remembered my first time working with `@polkadot/api` to interact with my custom substrate blockchain.
 I was having a really hard time to define custom runtime-api typedefs and figure out which api to call in order to interact with my pallet (extrinsics & storage).
 I was also struggled on how to construct a struct, a tuple or especially an enum to pass those as parameters into the api.
-Give me a thump up if you are also in my situation the first time working with pjs. :)
+Give me a thump up if you are also in my situation the first time working with `@polkadot/api`. :)

 ## Dedot comes to address those issues
 ### Small bundle-size and tree-shakable
-Dedot was rebuilt from scratch to avoid the pitfall that pjs were into like type defs system (thanks god! we have metadata v14 & v15), no more dependencies with wasm bob and we're using native BigInt primitive instead of relying in `bn.js`.
+Dedot was rebuilt from scratch to avoid the pitfall that `@polkadot/api` were into like type defs system (thanks god! we have metadata v14 & v15), no more dependencies with wasm bob and we're using native BigInt primitive instead of relying in `bn.js`.

-As a result, the same dead simple dapp that has the size of nearly ~1MB built with pjs earlier, now the size is down to 127kB (gzip: 39kB) with dedot.
+As a result, the same dead simple dapp that has the size of nearly ~1MB built with `@polkadot/api` earlier, now the size is down to 127kB (gzip: 39kB) with dedot.
 It's ~7-8x smaller.
-Don't trust my number, [verify](https://www.npmjs.com/package/dedot) it yourself!
+Don't trust my number, [verify](https://github.com/dedotdev/dedot) it yourself!

 <img width="686" alt="Pasted image 20240628111029" src="https://github.com/sinzii/w3-grant-draft/assets/6867026/6af835f4-c285-40dc-af9f-bf1906f41b35">

 ### Less memory consumption
 `dedot`'s type system are relying completely on native Typescript/Javascript types, and with the help of [`subshape`](https://github.com/tjjfvi/subshape) for scale-codec encoding/decoding.
 This makes `dedot` to use memory more efficient in parsing and handling big raw metadata blob.

 We're also seeing significant improvement in memory consumption when connecting `dedot` to multiple networks at the same time.
-Detailed benchmarking & comparison between `dedot` and `pjs` can be found [here](https://github.com/sinzii/delightfuldot-poc/tree/main?tab=readme-ov-file#memory-consumption-benchmark-result).
+Detailed benchmarking & comparison between `dedot` and `@polkadot/api` can be found [here](https://github.com/sinzii/delightfuldot-poc/tree/main?tab=readme-ov-file#memory-consumption-benchmark-result).
 You can also run the benchmarking script yourself to verify the result.
-TL.DR: ~4-5x less memory consumption compared to `pjs`.
+TL.DR: ~4-5x less memory consumption compared to `@polkadot/api`.

 In an attempt to verify how much impact `dedot` could make in term of memory consumption in a real-world application.
 I was trying to integrate `dedot` into SubWallet, a leading wallet in Polkadot ecosystem.
-When turning on connections to all of the Substrate-based networks SubWallet supported (+100 networks), SubWallet running `dedot` was consuming less than a half the total memory consumption when it's running with `pjs`.
+When turning on connections to all of the Substrate-based networks SubWallet supported (+100 networks), SubWallet running `dedot` was consuming less than a half the total memory consumption when it's running with `@polkadot/api`.
 While the result's much less compared to the raw benchmarking (since there're a lot of other things can could impact memory consumption in a real application), this shows that we can build lightweight wallets or applications that connect to hundred of network connections at the same time efficiently.

 <img width="1157" alt="Pasted image 20240628170009" src="https://github.com/sinzii/w3-grant-draft/assets/6867026/8846589a-dcf7-408f-ae18-b012b8a93f23">